History of the Los Angeles Dodgers: 2019: Dodgers set the franchise record for wins, upset by Washington

-2020 season: Mookie Betts arrives, COVID-19, 7th championship
+2020: Mookie Betts trade, COVID-19, 7th championship

 On February 10, 2020, the Dodgers traded outfielder Alex Verdugo and minor leaguers Connor Wong and Jeter Downs to the Boston Red Sox in exchange for outfielder Mookie Betts, starting pitcher David Price and cash considerations.
 They also traded starting pitcher Kenta Maeda, minor leaguer Jaír Camargo and cash considerations to the Minnesota Twins for pitcher Brusdar Graterol, outfielder Luke Raley and the 67th pick in the 2020 Major League Baseball draft.
 On July 22, the Dodgers signed Mookie Betts to a 12-year contract extension, through the 2032 season.
 The deal was worth $365 million and also included a $65 million signing bonus, making it the richest contract in Dodgers history.

 On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
 Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC to restrict events of more than 50 people for eight weeks.
 On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
 Players reported to training camps on July 1 to resume spring training and prepare for a July 23 Opening Day.
 On July 4, newly acquired David Price announced he would opt out of playing in the 2020 season due to the pandemic.

 The 2020 Dodgers started the season 30–10, matching the best 40-game start in franchise history.
 The last such Dodgers start came in 1977, along with the Brooklyn teams in 1888 and 1955.
 This was also the best 40-game start in the majors since the 116-win Mariners began 31–9 in 2001.
 The Dodgers finished the regular season 43–17 and won their 8th straight division title and swept both the Milwaukee Brewers in the 2020 National League Wild Card Series and the San Diego Padres in the 2020 National League Division Series.
 They then defeated the Atlanta Braves in the 2020 National League Championship Series, coming back from down 3 games to 1 to advance to the 2020 World Series against the Tampa Bay Rays, their third World Series appearance in the last four years and their 24th pennant in franchise history, surpassing the San Francisco Giants for the most in the National League.
 The Dodgers would then go on to defeat the Rays in six games, winning their first World Series since 1988, their sixth since moving to Los Angeles, and the seventh in franchise history.